RDFLib/pyLODE/supermodel.md

 # pyLODE Supermodel

-A way to document standalone and multi-part ontologies.
+The `supermodel` mode in pyLODE supports documentation for both standalone models and multi-part models, with a particular emphasis on addressing the documentation requirements of modules and profiles within multi-part models.

 ## Quickstart